roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

 1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane of the ACK console, click **Clusters**.
+2. In the left-side navigation pane, click **Clusters**.

-3. In the upper-right corner of the Clusters page, click **Cluster Template**.
+3. In the upper-right corner of the Clusters page, click **Cluster Templates**.

 4. In the Select Cluster Template dialog box, find Confidential Computing Cluster in the **Managed Clusters** section and click **Create**.